MD-Studio/cerise/docs/source/configuration.rst

 If jobs need to be sent to a particular queue, then you can pass the queue name using the corresponding option; if it is not specified, the default queue is used.
 If one or more of your steps start MPI jobs, then you may want to set the number of MPI slots per node via ``slots-per-node`` for better performance.
-Ideally, it would be possible to specify this in the CWL file for the step, but neither CWL nor Cerise currently support this.
+If you need to specify additional scheduler options to e.g. select a GPU node, you can do so using e.g. ``scheduler-options: "-C TitanX --gres=gpu:1"``.
+Ideally, it would be possible to specify this in the CWL file for the step, but support for this in CWL is partial and in-development, and Cerise does not currently support this.

 Finally, ``cwl-runner`` specifies the remote path to the CWL runner.
 It defaults to ``$CERISE_API_FILES/cerise/cwltiny.py``, which is Cerise's included simple